 The Italian Riviera, or Ligurian Riviera, is the narrow crescent-shaped coastal strip of Mediterranean coastline straddling between the South of France and Tuscany.
 It’s eastern half, the Riviera de Levante, is defined by its rugged cliffs, turquoise coves and pastel seaside townw, including the colorful Cinque Terre fishing villages, as well as stylish resort areas such as Portofino and Santa Margherita Ligure.

 NORTHERN ITALY: MILAN & LAKE COMO

+Milan is one of the largest cities in Italy and is renowned for its culture, history and its plethora of high-end designer shopping outlets.
 Lake Como’s appeal is a timeless one.
 Located in the north of Italy, near Milan, this natural paradise has been a popular destination since the time of the ancient Romans.
-More recently, it’s made headlines as George Clooney and Amal’s famous hideaway.
 Lake Como travel means exploring medieval remnants in stone villages like Bellagio and Varenna; it also means a look at opulent villas on lakeside estates, rolling vineyards, olive trees, wisteria vines and Alpine peaks are the cherry on top.
 Read More >